ctrl-scott/txtorjson_viewer/readme.md

 Offline version with embedded Constitution from U.S. Senate and Cornell L.I.I. per ChatGPT recommendation for modernized labeling and punctuation.

+The reason I included the Grammarly excerpt is so that variations of language are easily understood - either way - I interpret the preamble as to ensure (needless to say there are some petty folks who may try to use grammatical errors or misconstrue the word, attorney's do that)

 ---

 ```markdown